County town: Great Britain, post 19th-century reforms

 With the creation of elected county councils in 1889, the administrative headquarters in some cases moved away from the traditional county town.
 Furthermore, in 1965 and 1974 there were major boundary changes in England and Wales and administrative counties were replaced with new metropolitan and non-metropolitan counties.
 The boundaries underwent further alterations between 1995 and 1998 to create unitary authorities, and some of the ancient counties and county towns were restored.
-(Note: not all headquarters are or were called County Halls or Shire Halls e.g.: Cumbria County Council's HQ up until 2016 was called The Courts and has since moved to Cumbria House.)
+(Note: not all headquarters are or were called 'county hall' or 'shire hall' e.g.: Cumbria County Council's HQ up until 2016 was called The Courts and has since moved to Cumbria House.)
 Before 1974, many of the county halls were in towns and cities that had the status of a county borough i.e. a borough outside the county council's jurisdiction.